daasampa/Classification_models_Scala_Routine/README.md

 ######  **_Considerations_**:
 ###### 1. The current way to access Spark is through **_SFTP_** connection. **MobaXterm** is an alternative to doing so, but it has no support, indeed, is has IT restrictions, however, it's our only tool.
 ###### 2. The source codes in this repository can not be executed inside the GitHub platform.
 ###### 3. The updates published here are for the good of the version control.
 The new versions themselves don't migrate directly to the Landing Zone.
-The user has to copy these new versions into the node using e.g. WinSPC.
+The user has to copy these new versions into the node using e.g. WinSPC or FileZilla.